 It’s a time like no other!
-The lands of sunshine and sand come alive with events, from elaborate Easter celebrations to carnival sand music festivals – it is a time you don’t want to miss.
+The land of sunshine and sand comes alive with events, from elaborate Easter celebrations to carnivals and music festivals.
+Spring and Summer in the Caribbean is a time you don’t want to miss.

 IF MUSIC IS YOUR THING…

-Between the 3rd and 7th of April, you can visit Barbados and join in Vujaday Music Festival, where island chillout and festival culture come together.
+Usually, in April, music lovers flock to Barbadoes for the Vujaday Music Festival, where island chillout and festival culture come together.
 A thoughtfully curated experience, the festival showcases both music and cultural experiences with a focus on different styles of house and techno with both local and international DJs.

 For more information visit www.vujadaymusicfestival.com